lina2360/HiSeqGan/README.md

 ## Prerequisites
 Please download this repository and put the data in the `./raw/data` folder.
 In the experiment, we are divided into five parts
 1. Data Preprocessing
-  * Use GHSOM to transform data from high-dimensional data into hierarchical data
-  * Generate the cluster sequence base on item
+&nbsp; * Use GHSOM to transform data from high-dimensional data into hierarchical data &nbsp; * Generate the cluster sequence base on item
 <!--- How to fix the typesetting? --->
 2. Use HiSeqGAN to generate sequence data and perform sequence synthesis.
 3. Use RNN to compare the accuracy of the original data with the sequence synthesis data in sequence prediction.